 Explore Our Beaches

-Also known as J.P.
-Luby Surf Park, North Packery Beach is a popular area for just about any active pursuit – surfing, kiteboarding, wakeboarding, jet-skiing and more.
-This stretch of beach is vehicle friendly, so there’s no need to tow all your beach supplies to and from your car.
+Also known as North Packery Beach, JP Luby Beach is a popular area for just about any active pursuit – surfing, kiteboarding, wakeboarding, jet-skiing and more.
+This stretch of beach is vehicle-friendly, so there’s no need to tow all your beach supplies to and from your car.
 This beach plays host to a younger crowd and is often quite full of beach-goers looking to socialize.

 With more than 130,000 acres of dunes, grasslands and natural, sandy beaches, the Padre Island National Seashore is the longest stretch of undeveloped barrier island in the world!
 This stretch of beach truly represents Mother Nature at her best.
 Whether you’re looking to collect seashells or experience a Kemp’s ridley sea turtle hatchling release, Padre Island National Seashore is perfect for the nature enthusiast.

 This family-friendly beach is less crowded and perfect for children to build the almost mandatory sandcastle during their beach vacation.
 The jetties provide great fishing, surfing, windsurfing and kiteboarding.
 South Packery Beach also is vehicle friendly which makes it a great beach picnic locale.

 This beach is perfect for relaxing as the locals do!
 You'll find this beach at the end of Whitecap Road on Padre Island.
 Grab your family and your favorite beach chair for some calm fun in the sun on this beach.

 Bob Hall Pier and Padre Balli Park - closed for construction